 Poa Annua Chemical Control

 If you have identified the problem early on and only a few weeds are present, Poa annua can be pulled by hand and may not grow back again.
 However, if Poa annua turns into a recurring problem or is too extensive to pull by hand, there are many chemical options that can control this issue.
-One pre-emergent control option is Scotts WeedEx Prevent with Halts (active ingredients 2,4-Penanediol, 2-menthyl-, pendimethalin, and titanium oxide), which comes in a granular form and should be applied in the late summer or early fall to prevent the weed seed from germinating.
-Another pre-emergent is Quali-Pro Prodiamine 65WDG (active ingredient prodiamine), which can provide control for up to six months and can result in 70 percent of better control of Poa annua in just one application.
+One pre-emergent control option is Quali-Pro Prodiamine 65WDG (active ingredient prodiamine), which can provide control for up to six months and can result in 70 percent of better control of Poa annua in just one application.
 However, if annual bluegrass has already established itself, a post-emergent herbicide will be necessary.
-A post-emergent option can be found with Revolver (active ingredient foramsulfuron), which selectively removes cool season grasses from warm season grasses and can be applied as a spot application or to an entire lawn.
+A post-emergent option can be found with Southern Ag Atrazine (active ingredient atrazine).
+Revolver is also a good option.

 Please read the label carefully before applying to ensure that the chemical will not hurt your lawn.
 When Poa annua cannot be controlled by maintenance practices alone and a chemical must be applied, make sure to read the label carefully to ensure that it will not cause any damage to your lawn and is compatible with your type of grass.
 This weed is very similar to some grasses commonly found in home lawns and many chemical products can cause damage if the label is not checked before application.